material-components/material-components-android/docs/components/BottomAppBar.md

 is in a `NestedScrollView`.
 There's no need to wrap the `BottomAppBar` in an `AppBarLayout` or use any of the scroll flags associated with `AppBarLayout` such as `app:layout_scrollFlags`.

+#### Add Padding for Bottom insets

+The `BottomAppBar` can be set to automatically add insets for system navigation that appears on the bottom of the screen.
+By default, padding will be added.

 ### Handling Menu Options